turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

    by the validator are shared with the delegator minus validator fees.
 3. While delegated NEAR is deposited in the staking pool, it is effectively locked.
 While being staked, the delegated NEAR is owned by the staking pool contract (which is owned by the validator).
 Effectively, delegators are lending their NEAR to validators through the staking pool contract.
-Delegators return on investment is their share of staking rewards - assuming the validator acquires a seat and does his job.
+Delegators' return on investment is their share of staking rewards - assuming the validator acquires a seat and does his job.
-4. When delegators choose to withdraw their NEAR they must first unstake the NEAR.
+4. When delegators choose to withdraw their NEAR they must first unstake the NEAR tokens.
 The unstaked NEAR will remain locked within the staking pool for 4 epoch periods (2 days) before being eligible for withdrawal from the staking pool contract.
-  - **ATTENTION**: One thing users need to be aware and careful about is how the unstaking lock period functions in the current version of the staking pool contract.
+  - **ATTENTION**: One thing users need to be aware of and careful about is how the unstaking lock period functions in the current version of the staking pool contract.
 Each time the user submits a request to unstake NEAR it resets the lock period to 4 epochs (2 days).
 For example, if a user unstaked 1000 NEAR in epoch (1), then the 1000 NEAR will be available for withdrawal in epoch (4).
 What happens if the user submits another request to unstake 1 NEAR